clvv/fasd/fad.1.md

 # DEBUGGING

-Fasd is hosted on GitHub: https://github.com/clvv/fad
+Fad is hosted on GitHub: https://github.com/clvv/fad

 If fad does not work as expected, please file a bug report on GitHub describing the unexpected behavior along with your OS version, shell version, awk version,